-- 15. Supervisors should have staff equipped with the analytical and technical skills needed to analyse corporate governance information from insurers and draw appropriate conclusions. - 16.
-All relevant staff should receive regular training on corporate governance.
-Supervisors should offer comprehensive introductory training for new staff, in addition to regular training for all staff.
-Such training may include not only the corporate governance requirements applicable in their jurisdiction, but also the latest developments and good practices from other jurisdictions, other sectors or academics. - 17.
-More experienced staff could be paired with less experienced staff and/or more experienced staff could be encouraged to formally or informally coach or train less experienced supervisors, so that all staff have sufficient skills to carry out proactive supervision. - 18.
-Information and experiences on corporate governance should be exchanged regularly between teams or units within the supervisor.
+15. Supervisors should have staff equipped with the analytical and technical skills needed to analyse corporate governance information from insurers and draw appropriate conclusions.
+This should also allow the staff to exercise professional scepticism and utilise critical thinking in investigating issues and reviewing information provided by the insurer.

+16. Supervisors should offer comprehensive introductory training on corporate governance for new staff, in addition to regular training for all staff.
+Such training may include not only the corporate governance requirements applicable in their jurisdiction, but also the latest developments and good practices from other jurisdictions, other sectors or academics.

+17. More experienced staff could train or coach those less experienced, so that all staff have sufficient skills to carry out proactive supervision.

+18. Information and experiences on corporate governance should be exchanged regularly between teams or units within the supervisor.
 For example, for larger insurers which have assigned supervisory teams, senior staff and/or corporate governance subject matter experts could schedule regular sessions with the supervisory teams to discuss corporate governance issues.
 Senior staff or corporate governance subject matter experts should also review the supervisory teams' reports and specifically flag questions or share potential issues relating to corporate governance.